Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

 Job limit
 ---------

-Job submitted to a partition is limited by a different max. walltime and memory limitation:
+Job is limited by a maximum amount of walltime and memory as shown below.
+Job with resource requirement beyond the limit will be rejected for submission.

 +------------+-----------------------+---------------------+
 | partition  | max. walltime per job | max. memory per job |